olcf/hip-training-series/Lecture3/03 Exercises for Occupancy.md

 export CXX=${ROCM_PATH}/llvm/bin/clang++
 ```

-### Basic examples
+### Occupancy example

-`cd hip-training-series/Lecture1/HIP/vectorAdd `
+`cd hip-training-series/Lecture3/Occupancy `

-Examine files here -- README, Makefile, CMakeLists.txt and vectoradd.hip.
+Examine files here -- README, Makefile, CMakeLists.txt and occupancy_mxv.cpp.
 Notice that the
 Makefile requires ROCM_PATH to be set.
 Check with module show rocm or echo $ROCM_PATH.
-Also, the
+The
 Makefile builds and runs the code.
 We'll do the steps separately.
-Check also the HIPFLAGS
+Check the HIPFLAGS
 in the Makefile.
 There is also a CMakeLists.txt file to use for a cmake build.

 For the portable Makefile system
 ```
-make vectoradd
+make occupancy_mxv
-srun ./vectoradd
+srun ./occupancy_mxv
 ```
 This example also runs with the cmake system